-An episode of Meniere’s symptoms can last anywhere in the range of 20 minutes to 3 or more hours, and the space between episodes is unpredictable.
+According to Williamsburg upper cervical chiropractic specialists, an episode of Meniere’s symptoms can last anywhere in the range of 20 minutes to 3 or more hours, and the space between episodes is unpredictable.
 The experience of hearing loss usually happens during a vertigo attack.
 During an attack, loud noises can become distorted and cause different degrees of discomfort.
 Commonly, hearing loss will happen with lower pitches but can also affect high pitches.
 After months or years of Meniere’s disease, hearing loss and tinnitus may become permanent.

 A secondary name for Meniere’s disease is idiopathic endolymphatic hydrops, and it one of the more common reasons for dizziness related to the inner ear.
 This condition usually begins between the age of 20 and 50 years, affecting both men and women equally and with each case being unique to the person who is experiencing it.